What is a tech stack?

 However, the tech stack process will generally look like this:

-• Firstly, development teams need to decide on which technologies they need.
+• First, development teams need to decide on which technologies they need.

 • From there, they’ll develop upwards on a core coding language.
-Additional services, needing additional tools can be added along the way.
+If additional tools are needed, they can be added along the way.

 • Then, when companies have a product in mind, they’ll usually start with the front end.
 That’s the part of a product that faces the customer.